 One of the goals of CBT is to get to the root of cognitive and behavioral difficulties after brain injury based on three core principles: 1) beliefs create feelings, 2) feelings dictate behavior, and 3) behavior reinforces beliefs.
 Many treatments focus on helping survivors become more aware of their mental state and uncover unhealthy thinking patterns.

-For example, a survivor struggling with depression after TBI may have negative beliefs, such as worthlessness or guilt, fueling certain feelings.
-A CBT therapist might then try to help the survivor dig and search for underlying feelings that are triggering depression.
+For example, a survivor struggling with depression after TBI may have negative beliefs, such as worthlessness or guilt.
+A CBT therapist can help the survivor safely explore underlying feelings that are triggering depression.
 Two common approaches to help survivors achieve this are cognitive restructuring and behavioral activation.

 Cognitive restructuring is a technique that helps survivors learn how to identify “automatic” or irrational thoughts, and address them before allowing them to take over their actions.
 This can help survivors interpret thoughts with a more neutral, positive approach.